 In this guide I’ll be taking apart an Acer Aspire 5517 laptop.

-Most likely this guide will work for some other Acer Aspire laptops.
-If it works for you, please mention the laptop model number in comments below.
+Most likely this guide will work for some other Acer Aspire models.

-Laptop memory and hard drive can be easily accessed thought covers on the bottom of the laptop.
+Both memory modules and hard drive can be easily accessed thought covers on the bottom of the laptop.

 Remove screws and remove both covers.